You are receiving this information because you have been in close contact with someone infectious with Covid-19.

 From being infected to falling ill (the incubation period) often takes about 5 days, although this can vary from 2 to 14 days.
 Once more than 14 days have passed since you were exposed to infection, there is no longer any risk of you falling ill from that occasion.

-Does this apply even if I have already had Covid-19?
+Does this apply even if I have already had Covid-19 or have been vaccinated?

-If you have recently been ill with Covid-19, the risk of falling ill again is small.
+If you have recently been ill with Covid-19 or have been vaccinated against Covid-19, the risk of falling ill is small.
 The recommendations in this sheet do not apply to anyone who:

 - Within the past six months has had a Covid-19 infection confirmed by a PCR or antigen test.